 Co-Principal Investigator, Research Project Manager

-Dr. Bechard will serve on I-SMART’s leadership and research teams as a senior advisor to the project.
+Dr. Bechard serves on I-SMART’s leadership and research teams as a senior advisor to the project.
 Dr. Bechard has served in a similar role for the Dynamic Learning Maps® Alternate Assessment Consortium since 2011.
 She has focused her career on promoting inclusive educational assessment and instructional practices through design and implementation of comprehensive alternate assessment systems in more than 18 states.
 This has included providing face-to-face and online professional development opportunities to teachers of students with significant cognitive disabilities.
 She has served as principal investigator or leadership team member on numerous federally funded grants.
 Her research focuses on the development, validation, alignment, and consequences of assessments for students with disabilities.

 Research Team Member

-Dr. Andersen will serve on I-SMART’s research team and will have principal responsibility for the development of the science learning map model.
+Dr. Andersen serves on I-SMART’s research team and has principal responsibility for the development of the science learning map model.
 Dr. Andersen earned a doctorate in educational policy, planning, and leadership from the College of William and Mary.
 She is the science research lead for the Dynamic Learning Maps® Alternate Assessment Consortium, where she conducts research that focuses on the application of science education research to develop DLM’s science learning map model and the use of evidence-centered design and universal design to create assessments for students with significant cognitive disabilities.
 Dr. Andersen is a national board certified teacher who taught science in K–12 schools for 17 years and taught courses in science education and research methods at Kansas State University.
 She has co-authored 12 articles, five book chapters, and 17 conference presentations, and she has led numerous teacher professional development presentations.

 Assessment Design Team Member

-Dr. Dolan will serve on the assessment design team and will help ensure that I-SMART assessments meet the standards of universal design.
+Dr. Dolan serves on the assessment design team and helps ensure that I-SMART assessments meet the standards of universal design.
 He brings more than 30 years of experience in cognitive neuroscience, learning science, assessment, instructional design, and software architecture and engineering.
 He is an expert in applying universal design for learning to assessment of diverse learners in terms of both pedagogy and technology integration.
 Prior to establishing his own consulting organization in 2013, Dr. Dolan spent thirteen years as a senior research scientist at CAST (2000–2007) and Pearson (2007–2013).
 At both organizations he designed, implemented, and evaluated technology-based learning and assessment solutions with emphases on cognition, accessibility, and usability.
 He led the development of extensive guidelines for applying universal design for learning to assessment design and has focused on research and innovation at the intersections of formative assessment, adaptive learning, and educational data mining.

 Assessment Design Team Member